simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Raised minimum Symfony version to 6.0
 * Raise minimum PHP version to 8.0
 * Specified the allowed HTTP methods for each route
+* Our dependency on `composer/composer` was dropped in favour of a packaged phar-file.

 ## Version 2.0.5